erikarvstedt/nix-bitcoin/docs/usage.md

 Nodeinfo
 ---
-Run `nodeinfo` to see the onion addresses for enabled services.
+Run `nodeinfo` to see onion addresses and local addresses for enabled services.

 Connect to spark-wallet
 ---